An Optimal Design Framework for Lasso Sign Recovery: Fast Design Construction with HILS

 From Lemma~\ref{lem:symmetry}, for a fixed $\mathcal{A}$, the probabilities are equal between $\zvec_\mathcal{A}$ and $-\zvec_{\mathcal{A}}$.
 Thus, only $2^{k-1}$ sign vectors need be considered for the $\Phi_\lambda^{\pm}$-criterion.
 While this cuts the computation in half, prior knowledge from the practitioner can be leveraged to select an even smaller set of representative sign vectors to evaluate.
 For example, if there is no knowledge on sign direction, the most likely sign vectors are those with an equal, or nearly equal, number of $\pm 1$.
-For $k=10$, one would need to only consider, up to reflection, the $126$ possible sign vectors having five $+1$'s and $-1$'s rather than all $2^{10-1}=512$ vectors.
+For $k=10$, one could reduce the number of sign vectors from $2^9=512$ to only the $126$ possible sign vectors having five $+1$'s and $-1$'s.
 There may also be strong prior belief about the signs of some or all of the factors that can reduce the set of sign vectors to a manageable number, or even to a single element.
-We generally denote such a subset of supports by $\tilde{\mathcal{Z}}_k^{\pm}$.

-The HILS algorithm is formally stated in Algorithm~\ref{alg:HILS} and specifically focuses on the $UE(s^2)$- and $Var(s+)$-criteria as the initiating heuristic measures.
-The algorithm is easily generalized to include other heuristic measures if desired.
-Besides the obvious necessary inputs for the desired design size and the desired sign-recovery criterion, the algorithm requires the user to specify the number of initial designs for the construction algorithms for the two heuristic measures as well as the number of such final designs to retain.
-In the case of $UE(s^2)$, one can generate $UE(s^2)$-optimal designs using the techniques described in \cite{jones2014optimal}.
-For the $Var(s+)$-criterion, one can also manipulate the threshold for the $UE(s^2)$ efficiency.
-Additionally, the required $\Phi$-criterion input represents the option of evaluating designs using the fixed $\lambda$ measure ($\Phi_\lambda$), $\Phi_\Lambda$, or $\Phi_{\max}$ as well as deciding between $\Phi$ and $\Phi^{\pm}$.
-Optional inputs include $\tilde{\mathcal{A}}_k$, $\tilde{\mathcal{Z}}_k^{\pm}$, as well as a supplementary collection of designs, $\mathcal{X}_e$, such as the Pareto-efficient designs by \cite{singh2022selection}.